boconnor2017/hesiod-vcf5/README.md

 Next, install OVFTool by following the steps in the [Hesiod Install OVFTool on Photon OS](https://github.com/boconnor2017/hesiod/tree/main/ovftool) process.

+Next, install PowerCLI by following the steps in the [Hesiod Install PowerCLI directly to the OS](https://github.com/boconnor2017/hesiod/blob/main/powershell/readme.md) process.

 *Recommended: run these scripts as root.*
 ```
 cd /usr/local/